 Even though the cost of education is $5,000 per child, here’s the school’s tuition structure as advertised on their Web site, which, by the way, is also a mistake today.
 If you advertise your tuition and all the breakdowns thereof on your Web site, you may be turning away more families than you realize.
 They take one look at the tuition, think, “We can’t afford that,” and don’t even call to check out the school or ask what the tuition is.
 But for now, let’s examine one of those models:

-This means that the tuition for the second child is $1500.
-The family then says they cannot afford $4000, so the school finance committee considers their letter, takes pity on them and offers them $400, a 10% reduction.
-The resultant amount is $3600, and the family pays it on a monthly basis at $360 per month over 10 months.
+But then the family then says they cannot afford their net $3600 for both children, so the school finance committee considers their letter, takes pity on them and offers them an additional $250 each for a total of $500.
+The resultant amount is $3100, and the family pays it on a monthly basis at $310 per month over 10 months.

-The problem – this family may not need the extra 10% – but they asked and they received.
-Or, this family might need a lot more than the $400, but the school doesn’t have anymore to give.
-The family then becomes a candidate for disenrollment, especially since the $360 a month doesn’t include the fees for field trips, technology, supplies and other items, like lunch, uniforms and after-school care.
+The family then becomes a candidate for disenrollment, especially since the $310 a month doesn’t include the fees for field trips, technology, supplies and other items, like lunch, uniforms and after-school care.
 If the fees are $100 for band, $50 for the field trips, $200 for technology, $50 for supplies and $300 for development.
 That’s an extra $700, which has to be paid before the school year begins and cannot be spread over 10 months.
 That family must REALLY love your school, and their experience has to be an incredible one in order for you to retain them throughout all the grades your school offers.
 If they don’t disenroll, they might be the family you end up “chasing” to pay their tuition when they stop making payments.

-Does the family need $6,400 in financial aid?
-If you don’t have a financial aid assessment tool, then you really don’t know what they need.
+Here’s the “69 hundred dollar” question: How do you know the family needs $6,900 in financial aid?
+If you don’t have a financial aid assessment tool, and operate on a cost-based tuition/need-based aid model, then you really don’t know.
 They might need more!
-They might not need anything, and receive because they ask.
+They might not need anything, and only receive because they ask.

 The third problem with subsidization is that it makes a pastor shudder when the principal reports an enrollment increase.
 If the pastor is subsidizing the school at the 50% level, exciting news to the school (such as 20 additional students for the coming year) leaves the pastor wondering where he’s going to get the extra $50,000 that will be consumed from his parish income if tuition is only $2,500 per child, and the cost of education is $5,000.

-You may be able to consider moving your school to a cost-based tuition model.
-In this model, all expenses – fees, costs of administration, staff, curriculum, cleaning supplies – every expense is put into a column, tabulated and then divided by the number of students in the school to come up with a cost per student figure.
-Don’t forget to include savings for capital expenditures to your school, as well funds to budget additional funds for financial aid and expenses like credit card fees.
+In a cost-based tuition model, all expenses – fees, costs of administration, staff, curriculum, cleaning supplies – every expense is put into a column, tabulated and then divided by the number of students in the school to come up with a cost per student figure.
+Don’t forget to include savings for capital expenditures to your school, as well funds so you can award financial aid and build an endowment.
+Even, if you choose to, cover credit card fees.
+And, perhaps, a bit of an “extra” cushion.
+Businesses call the “profit margin,” but non-profits call this “surplus.”
 This way, families that are paying “full tuition” are helping to fund those that cannot pay the full amount.
-Yes, budgeted financial aid!
+Yes, that’s budgeted financial aid!
 And no, it’s not “unfair,” either.
 In fact, this practice has its basis in Scripture: